adamwong246/testeranto/README.md

 - esm - Testeranto uses modern js.
 - typescript - tests are functions with type parameters
-- electron - provides both a node and chrome runtime
+- puppeteer - provides access to both node and chrome runtimes
-- puppeteer - provides node-style tests with a handle to the browser
 - esbuild - used to quickly generate test bundles
 - graphology - used to store features within a semantic network